TraderHQ

 Covered Call Pros and Cons

 Options trades incur commissions, which will slightly reduce the premium received.
 Commissions aren’t factored into the above scenarios.
-Also, as the premium chart above shows, there’s isn’t always volume in options.
+Also, as the premium chart above shows, there isn’t always volume in options.
 That means it may be impossible to actually establish the option position exactly how you’d like.

 A covered call is one of the simplest option strategies; it provides additional income, but caps your gain.
-If you really want maintain a position in a stock, then covered calls may not be for you, since your stock may be called away.
+If you really want to maintain a position in a stock, then covered calls may not be for you, since your stock may be called away.

-Options are flexible in that you can close them at any time, realizing a profit loss on the option position only.
+Options are flexible in that you can close them at any time, realizing a profit or loss on the option position only.
 You don’t need to give up your stock.
 If you hold the option till expiry, you’ll have profited the entire premium if the price is below the strike price, or you’ll give up your stock if the price is above the strike.

 The ideal scenario is when you get to keep the stock, the stock doesn’t really move, and you get the premium income.
 Unfortunately, in low volatility stocks the premium is usually very small, so the income potential is also very small.